broadinstitute/cromwell/docs/filesystems/HTTP.md

 If there is a need to turn off this `http` filesystem in the default `Local` backend the following Java property allows for this: `-Dbackend.providers.Local.config.filesystems.http.enabled=false`.

+### Caveats

+Using https inputs in Cromwell can produce some unexpected behavior:
+- Files specified by http URIs will be renamed locally, so programs that rely on file extensions or other filenaming conventions will not function properly
+- Files obstensibly located in the same remote http-defined directory will not be colocalted locally.
+This can cause problems if a program is expecting an index file (e.g. `.fai`), to appear in the same directory as the associated data file (e.g. `.fa`) without offering an means of specifying the index location.